anisbet/pipe/Readme.md

                   0 and 5 is specified with -Cany:rg0+5.
 To output rows with values between -100 and -50 is specified with -Cany:rg-100+-50.
                   Further, -Cc0:rg-5+5 is the same as -Cc0:rg-5++5, or c0 must be between -5 and 5 inclusive to be output.
+See also -I and -N.
  -d{c0,c1,...cn}: Dedups file by creating a key from specified column values
                   which is then over written with lines that produce the same key, thus keeping the most recent match.
 Respects (-r).